lostgirljourney/TIF-React-Assignment/README.md

 > by Falguni Sarkar

-This repository is for the submission of thea assignment given by TIF for React Intern.
+This repository is for the submission of the assignment given by TIF for React Intern.

 Screenshots of Desktop and Mobile Views: